l1-ca0/l1-ca0.github.io/content/posts/cmu-course-reviews-1st-semester.md

 Yes, this course provides an excellent foundation in deep learning.
 However, I found myself spending disproportionate time on hyperparameter tuning and architecture optimization for the Kaggle competitions.
 While hands-on experience with model fine-tuning is valuable, it reaches a point of diminishing returns where one invests more effort for marginal score improvements to exceed the high-scoring thresholds.

-I also implemented a fully functional mini-PyTorch library using Autograd and ultimately scored more than 101% for the class thanks to bonus points opportunities.
+I also implemented a fully functional mini-PyTorch library (Autograd version) in numpy and ultimately scored more than 101% for the class thanks to bonus points opportunities.
 It's demanding but rewarding for those serious about learning deep learning fundamentals.

 ## 10-403: Deep Reinforcement Learning